harisont/me-tadah/README.md

 5. add, as the file's first line, the path to your Python interpreter (for example `#!/usr/bin/env python`)
 6. copy or move the file to a folder in your `PATH`, e.g. `/usr/bin`
 7. optionally, you can rename it to just `tadah` (removing the extension).
 This will allow you to invoke the program by simply typing `tadah [args]`!

+[^1]: work in progress, already available for PDFs